 Boston Broomball Leagues run every 4-8 weeks.
 Each week, your team will play two, 18-20 minute halves with, on average, a 10 minute warm-up, and 2 minute half-time.
 All ice time is 50 minutes.

-Fall leagues take place in East Boston at the Porrazzo Skating Rink.
-Registration for fall leagues is open!
+Spring leagues take place in East Boston at the Porrazzo Skating Rink

 Spring League @ 7:50 PM in East Boston – $80

 EAST BOSTON’S RINK WILL CLOSE FOLLOWING MARCH 31